sargo-devel/Cables/README.md

 You can also install the workbench and see [examples](https://github.com/sargo-devel/Cables/tree/master/examples) to have a closer look into details.
 These files contain Info text with some additional hints.

 ## Installation
+This workbench can be installed via the [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons) (for details see [Addon Manager Wiki](https://wiki.freecad.org/Std_AddonMgr)).

-Currently the only method to install this workbench is to copy its entire `Cables/` folder to the FreeCAD local `Mod/` folder.
+It can also be installed manually by copying its entire `Cables/` folder to the FreeCAD local `Mod/` folder.
 Details: [Installing more workbenches](https://wiki.freecad.org/Installing_more_workbenches).

-It is also planned to make it possible to install this workbench via the [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons) (from Tools menu).

 ### Note
 This workbench is currently at the alpha stage.
 You can expect some bugs which can make your model broken.